cmaureir/progra-alma/lectures/lecture2.rst

 In the first iteration,
 the control variable takes the 0 value.
-At end of each iteration,
+At the end of each iteration,
-the variable value increase automatically.
+the variable value increases automatically.
-The loops ends just before the variable takes the ``end`` value.
+The loop ends just before the variable takes the ``end`` value.

 For example,
-the next program show the cube of the numbers from 0 to 20::
+the next program shows the cube of the numbers from 0 to 20::

     for i in range(21):